IABTechLab/uid2docs/docs/guides/integration-prebid.md

 - If you provide a new token that does not match the original token used to generate any refreshed tokens, all stored tokens are discarded and the new token used instead (refreshed if necessary).

 - During integration testing, you can set `params.uid2ApiBase` to `"https://operator-integ.uidapi.com"`.
 Be aware that you must use the same environment (production or integration) that you use for generating tokens.

+- For an example of what a UID2 token might look like in the bid stream, when it's sent from an SSP to a DSP, see [What does a UID2 token look like in the bid stream?](../getting-started/gs-faqs.md#what-does-a-uid2-token-look-like-in-the-bid-stream)

 ## Configuration Parameters for `usersync`